A tutorial on how to build easy changeable frames for signs. Quickly change what sign is displaying any season and save on storage space!

-Take one of the 12-7/8″ x 3/8″ pieces, place glue lightly on one side of the piece that will sit on the frame.
-Then place the piece onto the frame.
+Take one of the 12-7/8″ x 3/8″ pieces and place glue lightly on one side of the piece that will sit on the frame.
+Then, attach the piece to the frame.

-TIP: Remember not to nail where other nails have been placed.
+TIP: Remember not to nail where earlier nails have been placed.

-Let the frame sit for 24 hours to dry fully.
+Let the frame sit for 24 hours to dry completely.

 Once the frame has dried, you can attach the turn buttons to the back of the frame to hold the sign in place.

 TIP: I always recommend pre-drilling holes before adding screws to prevent the wood from spilling.